kleinstiverlab/HT-PAMDA/README.md

 Download the repository (on Github use the green "Clone or download" button and select "Download Zip").
 Expand the zip file in a convenient location.

-In Terminal, go to the repository directory and create a Python 3 virtual environment with a command like:
+In Terminal, go to the repository directory and create a Python 3 virtual environment:

 ```
 python3 -m venv venv
 ```

 This will create a virtual environment called `venv`.
-Next, the commands in `install.sh` will add the required packages to the `venv` virtual environment:
+Next, the commands in `install.sh` will add the required packages to the `venv` virtual environment.
+The installation should take no more than a few minutes.

 ```
 sh install.sh